 There are disc golf courses all over the world.

-For an interactive directory of all the courses in the world, we recommend you download the free U-DISC app .
-GPS locations of courses, park details, scorecards and hole-by-hole GPS layouts.
+For an interactive directory of all the world's courses, we recommend downloading the free U-DISC app .
+You'll find GPS course locations, park details, scorecards, and hole-by-hole GPS mapping.

 Disc golf is a free activity or sport.
-Once you have purchased the starter kit , go to any of these parks spread throughout Spain and play for free!
-No reservation fee, no need for social clubs, no associations, absolute freedom to enjoy a walk in nature and enjoy the gift of flying with a frisbee (disc). *small entry fee
+Once you've purchased your starter kit , head to any of these parks throughout Spain and play for free!
+No reservation fee, no need for social clubs, no associations—complete freedom to enjoy a walk in nature and the gift of flying with a Frisbee (disc). *Small entry fee

 ANDALUSIA